- Fee assured

 Ayesha studied medicine at the University of Manchester and was awarded an Honours degree.
 She has an outstanding academic record graduating top of her class and gaining several distinctions and honours along with prestigious prizes.
 Her postgraduate training was across several major teaching hospitals in London including Hammersmith Hospital, University College Hospital London and Royal London hospital.

-Ayesha was elected chair of the NGM committee of the British Society of Gastroenterology (BSG) in 2015 and in this role she is actively involved in education and training.
+Ayesha was competitively appointed national chair of the British Society of Gastroenterology for education 2018-2021.
+Previously she was elected chair of the Neurogastroenterology committee of the British Society of Gastroenterology 2015-2018.
+She is actively involved in education and training.
 Other key leadership roles include chair of the LNC for her trust and Director of the Psychological Medicine Unit at St Mark’s Hospital.

 Ayesha is passionate about patient care and was nominated a “HEART Ambassador” for her hospital as she always puts patients at the centre of all that she does.